As the Sultan of my computer, I declare this review to be... something. I don't have a real joke here. I'm sorry.

 The Genie in the Room

 I think it is worth specifically noting that Will Smith is not trying to do any sort of impression of Robin Williams in any way shape or form while acting in the role of Genie.
 Smith makes this role his own and I mean that as a compliment.
 I think in all of our minds when it was announced that Will Smith would be taking on the Genie role, many of us were concerned and confused.
 Mainly because we probably attempted to figure out the combination of both Robin Williams and Will Smith, resulting in no one having a clue as to how that could ever work.
 Well… it couldn’t.
 Will Smith needed to bring his own unique personality and flavor to the role and that is what he did.
 This is 100% Will Smith’s Genie and I enjoyed him quite a bit because of that.
-Smith and the friendship that his character forms with Aladdin presented a slightly different approach than the previous film, I appreciated that aspect about this remake.
+Smith and the friendship that his character forms with Aladdin presented a slightly different approach than the previous film, I appreciated that aspect of this remake.
 I wished that more of this movie could have done something similar to that in taking familiar roles and executing a slightly different spin on them.
 Sadly that of Will Smith as Genie is one of the very few things that differentiates itself from the original animation.
 I liked it nonetheless though.

 The Theatrical Spectacle

 I do not know if I necessarily recommend checking this latest adaptation of Aladdin out in a theater, but I will say that if one does find themselves in their nearest local theater then I will say that they will at the very least be treated to some cinematic eye candy.
-This is a grand looking film, even though I would argue that the original accomplished more in its visuals, the remake still has plenty to offer in its spectacle.
-Big musical numbers that are energetic and catchy, cool looking action beats that are neat to watch, beautiful costume and set designs in practically every frame, and well enough crafted special effects to make it all look good.
-I would not say that because of all these positives that I’m listing should make the remake a “must see”, but if someone winds up begrudgingly seeing this then they might still have a chance for a fun time because of these specific aspects.
+This is a grand-looking film, even though I would argue that the original accomplished more in its visuals, the remake still has plenty to offer in its spectacle.
+Big musical numbers that are energetic and catchy, cool-looking action beats that are neat to watch, beautiful costume and set designs in practically every frame, and well enough crafted special effects to make it all look good.
+I would not say that because of all these positives that I’m listing should make the remake a “must-see”, but if someone winds up begrudgingly seeing this then they might still have a chance for a fun time because of these specific aspects.
 Not a guarantee depending on the person’s mood and attitude, but I figured I would provide some positives as to why it happened to work on me.

 Guy Ritchie’s style rarely shines through within the film’s aesthetics, however they were present every now and again.
 Personally, I would have preferred to have seen much more of Ritchie’s specific flare as I think that would have added immensely to the picture.
 Maybe even supplying the movie more to separate itself from the original in a good way.
 As it is, it’s still visually appealing, but the cinematography is nothing all that special for the most part.
 It is serviceable and competent certainly, has plenty of bright and flashy colors, not extending much further than that degree.